Welcome to today's edition of the Rush 24-7 podcast.

 The official leaders of the Republican Party are fighting over who their ultimate leader is going to be.

-Hint hint, it's Sarah Palin.
+Hint, hint, it's Sarah Palin.

-It's for me as a as a citizen, it just uh makes no sense that it from his perspective, it makes total sense to try to marginalize me.
+Well, from his perspective, it makes total sense to try to marginalize me.

-Hey, this is this is this big leagues.
+Hey, this is big leagues.

 He wants to get done what he wants to get done.